 Our restaurant, the Trinity, has a relaxed but lively ambience.
 Most importantly, it neither looks nor feels like a typical hotel restaurant.
 With 2 AA rosettes and good write-ups in all the major guides, guests often cite the food as a major reason for staying with us.
 Our wine list has also won many plaudits in the guides, not least for the reasonable pricing structure.

-We open for lunch at 12.15pm (please note the C&C is closed for non-residents until that time) with last orders at 2.00pm; a la carte dinner is served from 6.30pm (please note the C&C is closed for non-residents until that time) to last orders at 9.00pm.
+We open for lunch at 12.15pm (please note the C&C is closed to non-residents until that time) with last orders at 2.00pm; a la carte dinner is served from 6.30pm (please note the C&C is closed to non-residents until that time) to last orders at 9.00pm.
 Last orders is a little later in summer or when we are very busy.
 We can serve dinner earlier than 6.30pm for concert-goers, as long as prior arrangements are made.

 The Sunday lunch menu changes weekly.
 The Monday to Saturday Smart Pub Lunch menu changes seasonally.
 With reasonable notice we are always happy to construct a special menu for a special event.